-Write the total of the capital gains for all your assets for the current year at H item 18 on your tax return (supplementary section), or at H item 9 if you use the tax return for retirees.
+Write the total of the capital gains for all your assets for the current year at \mathbf{H} item 18 on your tax return (supplementary section).

 If you had a distribution of capital gains from a managed fund, include this in your total capital gains.
 See step 3 in chapter C1 on page 24.